Credit Suisse Chairman Horta-Osorio says big investors back overhaul | MarketScreener

 Horta-Osorio, who joined from Lloyds Bank in April, said he was putting risk management and responsibility at the heart of operations at Switzerland's second-biggest lender.

+"There has been a clear lack of risk controls over the past 10 years.
+However, risk management only works if a cultural change succeeds and you have the right people for it.
+The new chairman understands risk and banking, which wasn't the case with the former chairman."

+Herro said he thought Chief Executive Thomas Gottstein had the right skills to lead the bank's turnaround, "especially when he is surrounded by the right people."

-But the overhaul got a tepid reaction from investors, with Credit Suisse shares tumbling more than 5% after the announcement, and analysts said there was general disappointment the changes were not sufficiently bold.
+The investor said he was not unduly concerned by market reaction to the new strategy, with Credit Suisse shares falling more than 5% on Thursday after the announcement, which analysts said was not sufficiently bold.

-Credit Suisse Chief Executive Thomas Gottstein, who also took part in the interview published on Sunday, said he thought the changes were "substantial."

-"After all, we are shifting CHF 3 billion ($3.29 billion) of our capital from investment banking to wealth management, an increase of around 25%.
-And we have the goal to hire 500 new client advisors by 2024.
+Herro said the focus should be on creating long-term value rather than short-term price moves.
+Currently Credit Suisse trades at around 50% of its book value, below rivals like UBS, but Herro said it could recover.

+"If Credit Suisse succeeds in generating sustainable cash flow with asset management and investment banking, I see no reason why the bank should not be valued at one and a half or even two times its book value," he said.

 A "lackadaisical" attitude towards risk and "a lack of accountability" were to blame for the bank's $5.5 billion loss on investment fund Archegos, according to a review published in July.